 City/County Parks and Open Spaces in Colorado

-Nearly all the city and county parks stay open year round for use.
+Nearly all the city and county parks stay open year-round for use.
 Depending on their location, you’ll find a range of activities available.
-High mountain parks may offer cross county skiing, snowshoeing and even ice fishing opportunities.
+High mountain parks may even offer cross-country skiing, snowshoeing, and ice fishing opportunities.

 Guide to Public Parks in Colorado

 Most city and county parks are open free for public use.
 The ones that do charge, usually have exciting amenities to the make the admission worth it.
 Most municipally-owned parks are open year round.

 Nature is never far away in Colorado, even in the big cities.
 Both Denver and Colorado Springs feature a myriad of local parks, varying in size, amenities and landscapes.
 Garden of the Gods is world famous and a sure bucket-list item, especially considering its cost…free.

 It seems most towns, no matter the size, provide at least one local gathering place to get outside and enjoy nature.
 These parks usually feature a playground for the kids, a pavilion or picnic tables, and plenty of open space to play with your best friend.

 Bigger ones usually have at least one hiking trail, which is often shared with bikers, skateboarders, and whomever else wants to ride the path (minus automobiles).
 Horseback riding is even permitted at some.
 Other activities include fishing, many parks boast water of some sort, whether lake or river and a few provide camping.